SecuraBV/brokenbydesign-azure/README.md

 ## Running the Terraform scripts
 1. Login using the `az login`
 2. Make sure the certificates (`files/key.pem` and `files/cert.pem`) are still valid, currently untill 2032.
-3. Change the tenant-id to your Azure tenant in the file `files/key.pem`
-4. Run `terraform init` to install required providers
+3. Run `terraform init` to install required providers
-5. Run `terraform plan` to see changes (You can also skip this step)
+4. Run `terraform plan` to see changes (You can also skip this step)
-6. Run `terraform apply` to apply changes
+5. Run `terraform apply` to apply changes
-7. If you want to destroy the environment, run `Terraform destroy`
+6. If you want to destroy the environment, run `Terraform destroy`

 ## Notes
 - Certificate and key expire `Mar 19 14:36:57 2032 GMT`